adamghill/alldjango.com/content/articles/developer-marketing.md

 ## GitHub Discussions

 Creating posts in GitHub Discussions are an easy to way to engage with the community.
 Personally, I have found it's hard to generate a lot engagement in here, but maybe with bigger projects or a more deliberate strategy it could be a valuable tool.

+One thing I _have_ experimented with in some repositories is disabling the creation of `GitHub Issues` and using `Discussions` for that instead.
+One thing I like about this approach is it allows users to engage in a way that feels less aggressive.
+A user is not creating a problem for you to solve, they are creating a topic to talk through.

 ## Write blog posts